-Call Tracking Analytics: The 5 Metrics You Should Track
+Call Tracking Analytics: The Top 5 Metrics You Should Track

-Let’s say you’ve been running a well thought out PPC campaign for the past quarter.
+Let’s say you’ve been running a well thought out PPC campaign for clients in the past quarter.

-You’ve done an excellent job keeping your campaign costs in check and your client is going to be pleased to see how much traffic you’re producing.
+You’ve done an excellent job managing your campaign costs and the client is going to be pleased to see how much traffic you’re producing.

-Your client, Dr. Friendly, is one of the best clinicians in town and all he asks of you is to bring more customers through his door.
+Your client is one of the best clinicians in town and all he asks of you is to bring more customers through his door.

 And, as I mentioned, you’re producing tons of traffic… well, online traffic that is.

-But as we all know, if you're running a local business, website visitors doesn’t always mean real world foot traffic.
+As we all know, if you're running a local business, website visitors doesn’t always mean real-world foot traffic.
 You can count clicks until the cows come home, but it doesn’t mean the people behind those clicks are actually getting up off their couches.

 Now, for my first question, what are you doing to track your offline conversions?

-Google Analytics is probably the best web analytics tool on the market, but it can’t tell you what your target customer does offline (unless you're uploading offline conversions to Google Ads, for example.)
+Google Analytics is probably the best web analytics tool on the market, but it won’t necessarily tell you what your target customer does offline (unless you're uploading offline conversions to Google Ads, for example.)

-Now, for my second question, what do people do before they go to the doctor’s?
+Now, for my second question, what do people do before they go to the doctor's office?

 Exactly!
 They call and schedule an appointment.